openresty/openresty-systemtap-toolkit/README.markdown

 This script can be used to sample backtraces in either user space or kernel space or both for a specific Nginx worker process.
 It outputs the aggregated backgraces (by count).
-For example, to sample a running Nginx worker or master process (whose pid is 8736) in user space only for total 5 seconds:
+For example, to sample a running Nginx worker process (whose pid is 8736) in user space only for total 5 seconds:

     $ ./ngx-sample-bt -p 8736 -t 5 -u > a.bt
     WARNING: Tracing 8736 (/opt/nginx/sbin/nginx) in user-space only...